The US Open – Everything you need to know!

 US Open Golf Trophy

 The current trophy is a work of art, designed by the legendary golf course architect, Donald Ross, in 1947.
-Ross also designed some of the most famous golf courses in the world, including Pinehurst No. 2 and Oak Hill Country Club, created a unique design that has become an iconic symbol of the U.S. Open.
+Ross also designed some of the most famous golf courses in the world, including Pinehurst No. 2 and Oak Hill Country Club, creating a unique design that has become an iconic symbol of the U.S. Open.
 The original trophy was destroyed in a fire in 1946 after Lloyd Mangrum (that year’s winner) took it to his home club.

 The new trophy is made of sterling silver and stands 18 inches tall and six inches in diameter.
 Lifting the trophy isn’t too difficult, it only weighs 8.5 pounds (3.9 kgs).
 On one side of the trophy is an engraving of the words “United States Golf Association Open Championship.”
 Beneath it, an engraved laurel wreath wraps a scene of four golfers.
 The lid of the trophy is topped by a winged, female figure representing victory.
-The US Open winners names are all engraved around the base.
+The US Open winner’s names are all engraved around the base.

 One of the unique features of the U.S. Open Trophy is that the winner only gets to keep it for a year.
 After that, the trophy is returned to the United States Golf Association (USGA), who then present it to the next year’s winner.
 The winner does get a gold medal (known as the Jack Nicklaus Medal) to keep and both them and their host club are allowed to order one replica trophy each from the USGA.